 Under the deal, Hellenikon is to be turned into one of Europe’s largest coastal resorts, filled with luxury hotels and apartments, as well as shopping malls, a park and a casino and entertainment complex.

 Efforts, however, to kick-start the project have repeatedly stalled amid political opposition and various bureaucratic obstacles.
-More than four years ago, at the height of Europe's refugee crisis, the sprawling site became an informal settlement sheltering thousands of refugees living in harrowing conditions, its abandoned terminals and Olympic facilities filled by a sea of tents.
+Five years ago, at the height of Europe’s refugee crisis, the sprawling site became an informal settlement sheltering thousands of refugees living in harrowing conditions, its abandoned terminals and Olympic facilities filled by a sea of tents.

-Over the past year, Greece's conservative government has pledged to speed up regulatory procedures so that the long- delayed redevelopment project can get off the ground, and some preliminary work is expected to commence in the coming weeks.
+In recent times, Greece’s government has pledged to speed up regulatory procedures so that the long- delayed redevelopment project can get off the ground.
+Demolition crews began clearing work in July 2020, tearing down the first block of hundreds of buildings that need to be removed.

 Frozen in time